leighstephenson/blackheartcustoms/notes.md

 -Swap history.push for history.goBack on all back buttons -Differentiate "delete kit" button- make red or something to stand out -progress bar for adding a new kit maybe?

+6/6/23:
+Stuff to do before deploying:
+-Format for web viewers, set max sizes for all images, center nav, restrict width for all text
+-Fix form label
+-Do ReadMe